Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 Why should non-U.S. citizens be concerned with retail fraud charges?

 Retail Fraud is a Crime of Moral Turpitude (CMT) under the Immigration and Nationality Act (INA).
-A conviction for retail fraud might disqualify you from getting or renewing a visa permitting you to live in the United States.
+A conviction for retail fraud may disqualify you from obtaining or renewing a visa that permits you to live in the United States.
 The only exception is if immigration law classifies the shoplifting as a “petty offense.”

 There is a two-part test to determine if retail fraud is considered a “petty offense” under §212(a)(2)(A)(ii)(II) of the INA: